Jasiel Correia: Incarceration

-In April 2022, Correia began his six-year sentence for wire fraud, extortion conspiracy, and extortion at the Federal Correctional Institution, Berlin.
-His Federal Bureau of Prisons registration number is 01205–138.
+Correia's Federal Bureau of Prisons registration number is 01205-138.
+In April 2022, he began his six-year sentence for wire fraud, extortion conspiracy, and extortion in New Hampshire at the Federal Correctional Institution, Berlin.
+After approximately 18 months, he was moved through Metropolitan Detention Center, Brooklyn, to Federal Detention Center, Philadelphia, and in late December 2023 was at Federal Transfer Center, Oklahoma City.
+In early January 2024, he was moved to FCI, Ashland, in Kentucky.

 Personal life

 Correia's parents immigrated to Fall River when they were children.
 His father is from Cape Verde, and his mother is from the Azores.
 He is not related to the city's 41st mayor, Robert Correia.
 In April 2020, Quibi released a short documentary series about Correia titled Run This City.